Francis Gofton: Career

 He was an Auditor of Imprests under John Conyers.
 In March 1595 he applied to William Cecil for help to gain an appointment as Receiver of Nottingham and Derby.
-It is not clear if he got that position, but he had letters patent in 1597 to "determine" accounts of all the queen's surveyors and works in England and Wales, the shipyards, chanchery, and the wardrobe.
+It is not clear if he got that position, but he had letters patent in 1597 to "determine" accounts of all the queen's surveyors and works in England and Wales, the shipyards, chancery, and the wardrobe.

 In January 1603 the auditor Richard Sutton complained that he had been continually sick on a previous official visit to Ireland with Gofton and begged to be excused.

 Gofton played tennis with aristocrats, including the Earl of Rutland, a social activity which enhanced his career.

 In December 1603 he consulted with Lord Buckhurst, the Lord Treasurer at West Horsley Place over plans for the garrison at Berwick-upon-Tweed.
 In January 1612 George Nicholson sent him accounts for Berwick noting that ten old pensioners and Sir William Selby had died.

 In October 1604 he audited the accounts of Richard Mellersh, the former steward of the disgraced Lord Cobham and Frances Howard, Countess of Kildare.
 He delivered Cobham's "garter" and "George" jewels to Sir Edward Cary, Master of the King's Jewels and Plate, in March 1605.

+The accounts for revels at court mention his involvement with ledgers and drawing up accounts from 1612 to 1623.